India seeks SoftBank push for Modi's solar goal

 So far this fiscal year India has closed tenders for about 5,000 MW of solar power and is seeking bids for 5,000 MW more, Tripathy said.

-Tripathy said though companies were keen to invest and solar power was already competing with fossil-fuel derived electricity, federal and state governments would have to make it easier for businesses to buy land.
-(Reporting by Krishna N. Das, editing by Louise Heavens)
+Tripathy said though companies were keen to invest and solar power was already competing with fossil-fuel derived electricity, central and state governments would have to make it easier for businesses to buy land.